-In this guide we share everything you need to organize your visit to Zhangjiajie National Park: what to see, where to stay, what to do in the surroundings, how to get around and essential tips.
-First of all, you should know that this natural space and its sharp mountains It was the place that inspired the creators of the floating mountains in the movie Avatar.
-In addition, in this region there are other natural wonders very close that you should include in your list of places to see in China.
-From the famous Zhangjiajie National Forest Park to the impressive Tianmen Mountain and, finally, the World's tallest and longest Glass Bridge next to the Zhangjiajie Grand Canyon.
-Below, we tell you everything you need to plan your visit, you have a super complete video at the end!
+In this guide we share everything you need to Organize your visit to Zhangjiajie National Park: what to see, where to stay, what to do in the surrounding area, how to get around, and essential tips.
+After having traveled to China independently on two occasionsWe confirm that this natural space and its sharp mountains (which They inspired the creators of the movie AvatarIt's one of the most incredible places to see in the country.
+Below, we tell you how to plan your route through it.
+Forest Park, Tianmen Mountain and the Glass BridgeYou'll find a super comprehensive video at the end!

-- Where to stay in Zhangjiajie
+- (I.e. Where to stay in Zhangjiajie

-- How to get to Zhangjiajie
+- 🚄 How to get to

-- Tips for visiting Zhangjiajie
+- 💡 Tips for your visit

 As we said, in this area of ChinaWithin the province of Hunan, we find three main tourist attractions, all three about 40 minutes from each other.
 El Zhangjiajie National Park, Tianmen Mountain and the Zhangjiajie Glass Bridge with its Grand Canyon.
 So, if you want to visit them all, reserve at least three full days for this part of your trip to China.
 The map that we show you below is quite illustrative.
 Now let's go with the essentials by area!

 El zhangjiajie national park, also popularly known as the Avatar Park in China, stands out for its pillar-shaped mountains that seem to float in the middle of the fog (characteristic of this area).
 They have one average height of 200 meters, although we find them of different sizes throughout this natural space that occupies 4.810 hectares.
 Given the dimensions, please note that if you want tour the entire park and mountains of Zhangjiajie, you will need at least four days.
-However, we believe that with a full day you will be able to explore the Essential scenic areas to see in Zhangjiajie National Park.
-We share them below.
+However, we believe that with a full day you will be able to explore the Essential scenic areas to see in Zhangjiajie National ParkWe'll share them with you below.

 - Yuanjiajie Scenic Area: To see the rock formations from above, we recommend this area.
 Here there are several attractions such as the famous "Heaven Pillar" or "Hallelujah Mountain", one of the most brutal pillars in the park (the one in the previous photo).
 Here we also find a natural stone bridge.
 It is very close to Bailong elevator, the largest open-air elevator in the world with a height of 326 meters.
 You can leave this part to visit in the afternoon.
 In the morning all the groups of Asians go and they also get up early.